wbreiler/Clustering-Project/README.md

     - I'm using 2x Raspberry Pi CM4 8GB RAM, a Raspberry Pi 4B with 4GB RAM, and a Raspberry Pi 3B+ with 1GB RAM.
     - I wrote the Ubuntu Server image using the following command on my Mac:
         ```sh
+        # Replace disk4 with the device name of your SD card
         $ sudo diskutil unmountDisk disk4 && pv ~/Downloads/RasPi\ Stuff/Ubuntu\ 20.04.img | sudo dd bs=1m of=/dev/disk4
         ```
         - On Windows, I'd recommend using the Raspberry Pi Imager from [Raspberry Pi Foundation](https://www.raspberrypi.org/downloads/raspi-imager/) or [Rufus](http://rufus.ie).